cgjohannsen/c-compiler/README.md

     make clean

+Note that the output binary will be placed in the `Bin/` directory.

 ## Directory Structure

 - `Documentation/`: Holds documentation, particularly the developer's guide
 - `Grading/`: Directory for grader comments
 - `Source/`: Holds all the source code
 - `Test/`: Holds a set of test files to run over compiler
+- `Bin/`: Directory where the binary is outputted

 ## Features